revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 <details><summary> <b>Show Answer</b> </summary>

-> In python as you know dictionary has key and value pair but the list does not.
-So, some cases of converting lists into dictionaries are.
+> In python, dictionary has key and value pair but the list does not.
+So, some cases of converting lists into dictionaries are,

 i) For loop and Zip with two lists